I’m afraid that this will be a bit of a cheat — I’m going to try to crowdsource an understanding of this. Let’s start by looking at all the variables:

 Okay, I’ve gotten everything filled in and calculated for the official feeds and speeds at: https://www.shapeoko.com/wiki/index.php/Materials#Shapeoko_3

-EDIT: and there is now a graphical representation at:
+EDIT: and there is now a graphical representation of the official feeds and speeds at:

 Harvey Tool has a PDF on climb vs. conventional milling: http://www.harveytool.com/secure/Content/Documents/Tech_ConventionalMillingVsClimbMilling.pdf and of course, there’s a wiki page on it. https://www.shapeoko.com/wiki/index.php?title=Climb_vs._Conventional_Milling